-Variable rate personal loans tend to come with lower starting APRs than their fixed rate counterparts.
-As its name suggests, the rate can vary — or change — throughout the term of the loan.
-Read our guide to learn more about how these loans work, what the benefits are and what you’ll want to watch out for before you take one out.
+Variable-rate personal loans tend to come with lower starting annual percentage rates (APRs) than their fixed-rate counterparts.
+But as its name suggests, the interest rate can vary — or change — throughout the term of the loan depending on market conditions.
+Read on to learn more about how variable-rate loans work, what the benefits are and what you’ll want to watch out for.

-Depending on the lender, you may be able to make early repayments without facing additional fees and charges.
+Borrowing amounts typically range anywhere from $3,000 to $50,000, sometimes more.
+Depending on the lender, you may be able to make extra repayments or pay off the entire loan early without facing penalties.

 Why you might consider it:

 - Competitive rates.
-Its lower starting interest rate is usually what attracts borrowers.
+A possible lower starting interest rate is usually what attracts borrowers.

 - Potential decrease in rate.
-When interest rates drop, you’re not locked into a fixed interest rate, letting you enjoy lower repayments and a cheaper overall loan cost.
+When prime rates drop, you’re not locked into a fixed rate, letting you enjoy lower repayments and a cheaper overall loan cost.

 Why you might rule it out:

 - Interest rates are unpredictable.
-As the market fluctuates, so does your loan interest rate.
-If interest rates rise, your monthly payment will increase, and the loan may cost you more in the long run.
+As the market fluctuates, so does your interest rate.
+If your rate rises, your monthly payment will also increase, and the loan may cost you more in the long run.

 - Harder to budget for.
-Variable interest rate loans are sensitive to economic conditions and the interest rate of your loan will change over the duration of paying it off – making it harder to budget repayments month-to-month.
+Variable-rate loans are sensitive to economic conditions, and the interest rate of your loan will change over the duration of paying it off – making it harder to budget monthly repayments.

 - Repayment flexibility.
 You should confirm the repayment flexibility of your loan before you apply.
 Will you be able to make additional payments or pay it off early without facing extra fees?

 - Fees and charges.
-Check upfront and ongoing fees when comparing variable rate loans, as they could significantly add up if you’re not careful.
+Check if there are any upfront or ongoing fees when comparing variable-rate loans, as they could significantly increase the cost of your loan.

 - Total cost of the loan.
 You should consider how much the loan will cost in total.
-This depends on a few factors including how long the loan term is, repayment frequency, interest and any other fees that come with the loan.
-Compare the annual percentage rate (APR) of different loans to get an idea of the total cost.
+This depends on a few factors including how long the loan term is, payment frequency, interest and any other fees that come with the loan.
+Compare the APR of different loans to get an idea of the true cost.

 What is an APR?